x-Dk7/P4-DikDiks/README.md

 Scrum Team Cards/Tickets for the Week:

    Jacob - Make at least base subpage for the mario games that connect to the main homepage and have information on that mario game.
            Mario Museum Repository: https://github.com/nguyenjacob/MarioMuseum This repository has the code that I've been working on this week.
 With this code, I managed to                make different subpages for the 4 mario games as well as embedding each of the games' original soundtrack.
+In the README of the repository, there will be a short                video of the code for the webpage running and how it looks like.

    Mustafa - Make a Navigation Bar for the webpage